-- o At least one key personnel in attendance at each meeting/event - Student feedback collected - One student survey and/or student focus group activity conducted between September and February during school year 2024-25 - Complete universal breakfast analysis - o Grantee must evaluate the cost-effectiveness of providing universal free breakfasts in qualifying schools and provide the results of the evaluation to ISBE by March 2025
+- At least one key personnel directly employed by the SFA must attend the virtual kickoff meeting and regional training event. - Grantees must evaluate the cost-effectiveness of providing universal free breakfasts in qualifying schools and provide the results of the evaluation to ISBE by September 1, 2025.

-Deliverables and Milestones
+Deliverables and Milestones: